 A cover letter serves the purpose of highlighting your strengths and attributes, and how these positive factors will make you a beneficial PR in the country.
 At Paul Immigrations, our team of professional writers will help you craft a cover letter personalised to your own individual circumstances to be included in your submission.

 If you are planning to apply for permanent residency in the country as a foreign student, then studying in a local tertiary institution will certainly increase your approval chances.
 Choosing to attend an institution within the Singaporean education system rather than an international one shows your willingness to integrate with the local community.
-Generally, studying in one of the following tertiary institutions will place you in a good light in the eyes of the authorities:

 If you find new employment, make sure to provide ICA with an update on your job situation via email.